- Jobber Blueprint /

-How Much to Charge for Car Detailing: Pricing for Profit
+- How Much to Charge for Car Detailing

-Knowing how much to charge for car detailing can be the difference between running a profitable business, or barely getting by.
+Setting the right prices for car detailing can be the difference between running a profitable business or struggling to make ends meet.

-In this guide, we’ll walk you through how to price auto detailing services and the different strategies you can use to win bigger and more profitable jobs.
+In this guide, we’ll walk you through how to price auto detailing services and explore strategies to help you land bigger, more profitable detail jobs.

-Before you can set your car detailing price lists, you need to know how to calculate profitable prices.
-Here’s the formula you’ll use:
+Before you set your price lists, you need to know how to calculate profitability.
+Here’s the formula you’ll use to calculate your service prices:

 (Labor hours x Hourly labor rate) + Material costs + Overhead costs + Markup